usharesoft/appcenter-docs/end-user/en/source/pages/migration/blackbox-migration.rst

 	For more detailed information, refer to `official Fujitsu K5 IaaS Documentation <http://www.fujitsu.com/uk/Images/k5-iaas-features-handbook.pdf>`_.

-.. note:: Currently, to publish to Microsoft Azure platform `<https://azure.microsoft.com/en-us/>`_ you must install WALinuxAgent 2.2.18 (for CentOS) or waagent 2.0.16 (for Debian and Ubuntu) which are not compatible with NetworkManager (or network-manager) package.
-Therefore, if you plan to migrate, you must also do the following before scanning:
+.. note:: Currently, to publish to Microsoft Azure platform `<https://azure.microsoft.com/en-us/>`_ you must do the following before scanning:

-	1. Uninstall NetworkManager (if installed).
+	1. Uninstall NetworkManager, which is not compatible with Azure (if installed).
 	2. Uninstall the Microsoft Azure agent, i.e. WALinuxAgent and waagent packages (if installed).

 .. warning:: Ubuntu 14.04 migration for Microsoft Azure target platform is not supported by UForge.